(Updated 14 June 2021)

-At level 3 you can meet in groups of up to 6 from 6 separate households in outside areas such as the Safari Park.
+At level 2 you can meet socially in groups of up to 8 people from 8 separate households in outside areas such as the Safari Park.
 Under 12s do not count towards the total number of people or households meeting outside.

 There are different rules for indoor spaces.
 You will find more information here.